9 Successful PWA Examples That May Inspire You

 The Washington Post combined Google’s AMP and PWA technologies and released their PWA in 2016.
 They focused on the fast loading of content and the ability to read content offline.
 The Washington Post PWA achieved an 88% decrease in load time compared to their mobile website.
 More than 1,000 new articles are available for reading daily, and there has been a 23% increase in mobile-search users who return within 7 days.

 Trivago, a travel app that searches for the best hotel room prices, increased engagement by 150% with their PWA.
 The new PWA loads faster than the existing native app and has push notifications as well as an offline mode.
-With Trivago PWA, customers can search for rooms by location, price, rating and more.
+With Trivago PWA, customers can search for rooms by location, price, rating, and more.
 In addition, customers now click on hotel offers twice as much as with the native app (97% increase).

-The luxury cosmetics brand Lancôme built a PWA because needed a fast app-like solution that drives traffic and sales.
+The luxury cosmetics brand Lancôme built a PWA because it needed a fast app-like solution that drives traffic and sales.
 They wanted to increase their conversion rate, which was only 15% in 2016.
-Today, Lancôme PWA allows customers to easily search for products and purchase while mobile.
+Today, Lancôme PWA allows customers to search for products and purchase while mobile easily.
 The PWA works on a weak internet connection and has push notifications that engage users.
 Lancôme achieved a 17% increase in conversions and a 53% increase in mobile sessions on iOS.
 The number of mobile sessions rose by more than 50%.

 Jumia, a leading e-commerce website in Africa, reached 12x more users after it built a PWA in 2017.
 Through research, Jumia found that most of their customers used the website while mobile, and 75% of them had weak 2G network connections.
 With their new PWA, Jumia saw a 33% increase in conversion rates and a 50% decrease in the bounce rate.
 Today, Jumia PWA requires 25 times less data storage than its native app.

 India-based e-commerce website Flipkart increased conversions by 70% after it launched a PWA.
 Since more than half of Flipkart users had a weak Internet connection, the company combined their web and native app features to create a solution that works offline.
-This new app resulted in 40% higher re-engagement.
+This new app resulted in a 40% higher re-engagement.
 Customers spent 3x more time on Flipkart Lite than on the native app.
-In addition, 60% of customers who had previously uninstalled the native app returned to use the PWA.
+Besides, 60% of customers who had previously uninstalled the native app returned to use the PWA.
 The Flipkart PWA requires only 100KB of data storage, which is 300 times smaller than the iOS application.